India, Pakistan agree to stop firing at Kashmir border | DW | 25.02.2021

-India and Pakistan's military leaders announced on Thursday they had agreed to stop cross-border firing on the disputed Line of Control in Kashmir.
+Military leaders in India and Pakistan have announced an agreement to stop cross-border firing on the disputed Line of Control in Kashmir.

-Exchange of gunfire has become more prevalent in recent months and the military operational heads of the two countries spoke over the telephone, seeking to calm the situation.
+Exchange of gunfire has become more prevalent in recent months and the military operational heads of the two countries spoke by phone on Thursday, seeking to calm the situation.

 The pair agreed to discuss each other's concerns, a joint statement from the military leaders said.